New Zealand bellbird: Diet

-Nectar is taken from a variety of local plants, such as New Zealand fuchsia (Fuchsia excorticata), kōwhai (Sophora sp.), five-finger (Neopanax arboreus), flax (Phormium sp.), southern rātā (Metrosideros umbellata), mahoe (Melicytus ramiflorus), horopito (Pseudowintera sp.), kanuka (Kunzea ericoides), pate (Schefflera digitata), red matipo (Myrsine australis), supplejack (Ripogonum scandens), broadleaf (Griselinia littoralis), cabbage tree (Cordyline australis), ribbonwood (Plagianthus regius) and many others.
+Nectar is taken from a variety of local plants, such as New Zealand fuchsia (Fuchsia excorticata), kōwhai (Sophora species), five-finger (Neopanax arboreus), flax (Phormium species), southern rātā (Metrosideros umbellata), mahoe (Melicytus ramiflorus), horopito (Pseudowintera species), kanuka (Kunzea ericoides), pate (Schefflera digitata), red matipo (Myrsine australis), supplejack (Ripogonum scandens), broadleaf (Griselinia littoralis), cabbage tree (Cordyline australis), ribbonwood (Plagianthus regius) and many others.
 Similar to nectar, fruit can be obtained from numerous species of trees and shrubs, such as karamū (Coprosma lucida, C. robusta), makomako (Aristotelia serrata), rimu (Dacrydium cupressinum), kahikatea (Dacrycarpus dacrydioides), flax, red matipo or rōhutu (Neomyrtus pedunculata).
 Favourite insects taken include flies (Diptera), true bugs (Hemiptera), and true cicadas (Cicadidae).
 Young birds primarily feed on insects such as caterpillars, moths, larvae, and spiders.

 Bellbirds can gather food from all levels of the forest.
 They may also forage in flocks with other bird species, such as the whitehead (Mohoua albicilla).
 They obtain insects by gleaning them from all parts of a tree or by hawking.
 During the breeding season, they are territorial and forage alone.
 After breeding, they are typically solitary, even though multiple individuals may forage in the same tree simultaneously; each defends its own foraging territory within the tree.
 Bellbirds play an important part in pollinating numerous native plants such as mistletoe (e.g. Peraxilla tetrapetala), fuchsia, and kōwhai.
 They are also important seed dispersers.

 Song and sound

 The New Zealand bellbirds have a distinctive vocal repertoire.
 Its pronounced singing voice was noted already by James Cook who thought that "it seemed to be like small bells most exquisitely tuned".
-Bellbird song varies regionally and is somewhat similar to the song of the tūī but it doesn't include harsh grunts, clicks and wheezes.
+Bellbird song varies regionally and is somewhat similar to the song of the tūī but it does not include harsh grunts, clicks and wheezes.
 Bellbirds utilise their song throughout the year to defend breeding territories and food resources.
 Bellbirds sing throughout the day but are especially active in the early morning and evening.
 The male's song features three distinct sounds reminiscent of chiming bells.
 The dawn song typically includes 2 to 6 pure, bell-like notes, sometimes interspersed with quieter tones, and can last between 10 and 40 minutes, particularly at dawn and during the breeding season.
 While singing, the male stretches his neck and fluffs his feathers.
-Singing males often join together in unison.
+Singing males often join in unison.
 Their full song includes a variety of sounds, such as clonks, chonks, quiet notes, and harsh noises.
 The female sings with quite pure frequency, producing songs of 7 to 15 notes.
 She can engage in countersinging with other females or perform duets with her mate.